 3.1 Aboveground net primary productivity

 Measured one year after establishment in 1985, all treatment units that received the H and T treatments were similar, averaging 4.0±0.53 m2 ha-1 (mean ± SE) basal area (BA) and 9.7±2.42% canopy cover while the non-thinned CONT and RRB averaged 26±0.67 m2 ha-1 BA and 72±2.3% canopy cover (Masters et al. 1993).
 When measured in 2017, the HT and HT4 treatments as well as the CONT and RRB treatments were classified as forests (basal areas greater than 18.4 m2 ha-1; Dey et al. 2017).
 Among the forest treatments, the non-burned HT and CONT had greater BA and canopy closure than burned units, i.e., HT4 and RRB (Table 1).
 The remaining treatments were classified as savanna in 2017.
-Among the savanna treatments, the HT1 had the lowest canopy cover and its structure was more similar to grassland while the other savanna treatments (Table 1) had BA and canopy cover near the maximum limits for savanna, e.g., BA < 7 m2 ha-1 or <30% canopy closure (Dey et al. 2017).
+Among the savanna treatments, the HT1 had the lowest canopy cover and its structure was more similar to grassland (Table 1) while the other savanna treatments had BA and canopy cover near the maximum limits for savanna, e.g., BA < 7 m2 ha-1 or <30% canopy closure (Dey et al. 2017).

-In 2019, total understory ANPP was up to 566% greater in the savanna treatments (HT1, HT2, HT3, HNT1) than in the forest structured treatments (HT4, HT, RRB, CONT) (Figure 1).
+In 2019, total understory ANPP was up to 566% greater in the savanna treatments (HT1, HT2, HT3, HNT1) than in the forest treatments (HT4, HT, RRB, CONT) (Figure 1).
 The savanna treatments, HT1 and HT2 in particular, had the greatest ANPP with over 450 g m-2.
-The other two savanna treatments HT3 and HNT1 had just over 300 g m-2 of ANPP and were statistically similar to other savanna treatments as well as the most productive forest treatment (HT4).
+The other two savanna treatments HT3 and HNT1 had just over 300 g m-2 of ANPP and were similar to other savanna treatments as well as the most productive forest treatment (HT4).
 There was considerable variation (18.3 to 149.6 g m-2) among the forest treatments with lower values for treatments that were not burned.
-However, the forested treatments were statistically similar (P > 0.05) given large within-treatment variation.
+However, the forested treatments were similar (P > 0.05) given large within-treatment variation.
 Results were similar in 2020, except the HT1 treatment had greater ANPP than all other treatments.
-Compared to 2019, ANPP of the HT2 treatment declined by 40% in 2020 (second year after burning), whereas the other treatments declined by an average of 15.2%.
-In general, treatments with annual burning were dominated by herbaceous vegetation, treatments with fire intervals of 2-4 years had more equal proportions of herbaceous and woody ANPP, and non-burned treatments were dominated by woody ANPP.
+Compared to 2019, ANPP of the HT2 treatment declined by 40% in 2020 (second year after burning), whereas the other treatments declined by an average of 15%.
+In general, treatments with annual or biannual burning were dominated by herbaceous vegetation, treatments with fire intervals of 3-4 years had more equal proportions of herbaceous and woody ANPP, and non-burned treatments were dominated by woody ANPP.